Markets with Heterogeneous Agents: Dynamics and Survival of Bayesian vs. No-Regret Learners: Robust Bayesian Updates

-In this section, we propose a simple method that naturally retains the fast convergence of Bayesian learning at early stages while regularizing its update to ensure robustness under distribution shifts.
-The method provides provable regret guarantees and improves adaptability.
-We consider a setting in which the data-generating distribution may shift over time.
-We first show that, while standard Bayesian learners may eventually adapt, their regret against the true sequence of distributions after a distribution shift can be linear in the total time $T$.
+We begin with a simple modification of Bayesian updating for environments in which the data-generating distribution may shift over time.
+The method we propose preserves the fast convergence of Bayesian learning at early stages, while regularizing the update enough to improve robustness to shifts.
+We first show that, although a standard Bayesian learner may eventually adapt after a distribution shift, its regret relative to the true sequence of distributions can still be linear in the total time $T$.

 \begin{proposition} Consider a market in which the data-generating distribution $q$ may shift over the course of $T$ steps among a finite set $Q$ of distributions.
 A Bayesian learner with a finite prior that assigns positive probability to each model in $Q$ may incur regret linear in $T$ compared to a benchmark that knows the correct sequence of distributions in advance, even if there is only a single distribution shift during the $T$ steps. \end{proposition}